When is labour induced?

 If you have a controlled-release pessary inserted into your vagina, it can take 24 hours to work.
 If you aren't having contractions after 24 hours, you may be offered another dose.

 Sometimes a hormone drip is needed to speed up the labour.
 Once labour starts, it should proceed normally, but it can sometimes take 24-48 hours to get you into labour.

-Women who are induced are more likely to have an assisted delivery, when forceps or ventouse suction are used to help the baby out.
+Women who are induced are also more likely to have an assisted delivery, when forceps or ventouse suction are used to help the baby out.